 He polished off the sandwiches, apples, and hot chocolate, then began arranging the blankets.
 The phone chimed again.
 More email from the base.

-Then it occurred to him that the previous chime had been different, text, not email.
+Then it occurred to him that the chime before that had been different, text, not email.
 Who was texting?
 It was Penelope Argyris:

 No seeing tonight but I can prep.
 Lugging Newtonian to hilltop.
 Tomorrow should be good.
 Alpha Persei cluster high in west after dusk.
 Take a look if you can.